aliamribardi/Laravel-JWT-Auth-Login-Register/README.md

     $ composer require tymon/jwt-auth:dev-develop --prefer-source

-4. NNext add it in the providers and aliases section, open the config/app.php folder :
+4. Next add it in the providers and aliases section, open the config/app.php folder :

     providers :